 Next, weigh out the baking soda and citric acid into a large glass or ceramic bowl.
 Use a whisk to mix the ingredients together until they are evenly combined throughout.

-The amount of liquid needed may vary based on how quickly the menthol crystals soak up the oils, as well as the humidity in your area.
+The amount of liquid needed may vary based on how quickly the menthol crystals soak up the liquid, as well as the humidity in your area.
 You can also use witch hazel for this application if you don’t want oil in your tub.
-(As witch hazel weighs less than oil, you’ll want to use less.
-As with the oil, add just enough of the liquid as needed for a wet sand consistency.)
-However, you may run into issues with the shower steamers activating when using witch hazel.
-Using cream of tartar in place of the citric acid may help to alleviate this somewhat and is a great alternative if you don’t wish to use citric acid.
+You can also use cream of tartar in place of the citric acid, if desired.

 Mix thoroughly then use your hands, a meat baller or a bath bomb mold to form your shower steamers.